rbowsley/lamplighthelp/source/16-12-6_Global_Settings-_Security_Settings.markdown

    The options in this section are :

 **No restriction**
-Operators will be able to see all {{activity}} records they would be able to without the 'my user' restriction.
+Operators will be able to see all {{activity}} records they would be able to without the 'My User' restriction.

 **Show records I am listed on, or my users are listed on, or which have no Service Users Attending** Affected operators will be able to see {{activity}} records that: